eggplants/pybsddb-mirror/docs/introduction.rst

 Introduction
 ------------

-This is a simple bit of documentation for the bsddb3.db Python extension module which wraps the Berkeley DB C library.
+This is a simple bit of documentation for the bsddb.db Python extension module which wraps the Berkeley DB C library.
 The extension module is located in a Python package along with a few pure python modules.